capitalisttofu/stock-market-streaming-app/frontend/README.md

 React frontend is setup with Vite.
 Socket.IO is used to fetch events from the backend trade data API.
 Install dependencies with `npm install`.
 Start the frontend with `npm run dev`.
 The frontend starts on port `5000`.

-The frontend consists of a graph, which can be used to visualize price, EMA38, and EMA100 values.
-Furthermore, it includes a table in which the user can choose the visualized event, and subscribe to `BUY` and `SELL` events from stocks.
-New stocks are added to the table whenever the backend find an event with such a symbol.
+The frontend consists of a graph, which can be used to visualize price, EMA38, and EMA100 values, and includes a table in which the user can choose the visualized event.
+The table can also be used to subscribe to `BUY` and `SELL` events from stocks.
+New stocks are added to the table whenever a WebSocket message with the event name `new-symbol` or `all-symbols` is received.
 The frotnend receives events that a new symbol has been observed via websockets, and appends them to the table.

 ## Visualize Events

 The user can subscribe to a single symbol to visualize the price, EMA38, and EMA100 values of the symbol.
-Once a user chooses to visualize the event, the latest events from the symbol are fetched from the database and shown to the user.
+Once a user chooses to visualize the event, the latest events from the symbol are fetched from the database, and shown to the user.
 The frontend sends a WebSocket subscription message to the backend to receive live event updates for the specified symbol.

 ## BUY and SELL Events

 The frontend is sent all `BUY` and `SELL` events.
+The frontend filters and shows them to the user based on the preference of the user.
 The user can subscribe to all events or choose a subset of the events.
-The frontend filters and shows them to the user based on the users preference.
 If the user has not subscribed to the symbol, the alert is not shown.
 The alert is displayed using a toast notification, and the event type (`BUY` or `SELL`) is shown in the table.